top of page

 I suppose that was our undoing.

-Now I live a quiet life in the abbey, and the abbess smiles that I am living the life my father would have wanted.
-On a few rare nights, I walk alone in the orchard and write these letters, to a lover who will never read them.
+Now I live a quiet life in the abbey.
+I pray, and copy liturgical texts, and observe the customary fasts; and the abbess smiles that I am living the life my father would have wanted.
+And on a few rare nights, when my heart fills with words I dare not speak, I walk alone in the orchard and write these letters to a lover who will never read them.
 A lover I spurned in loyalty to a man who wished to become a god.

 Wherever you are, M, I hope you understand.
 I am no longer a child.
 I would do things differently now.